• New Article

 • Bio

-His work has become increasingly more introspective over the years yet remains open to new and exciting art forms.
+My work has become increasingly more introspective over the years yet remains open to new and exciting art forms.
 "In the beginning I was having a lot of fun and learning new techniques constantly, and deciphering what my images meant.
-Now, I have fun and know exactly what the images mean.
+Now, I have fun and mostly know exactly what the images mean.
 I find inspiration in almost anything, a stone, a twig, my cat, or the way the steam pattern comes off a cup of tea".